I know your secret.

 The freedom and flexibility to make your own money?

-You just have to decide, “I’m done sitting around, it’s time to do something I can be proud of.”
+You just have to tell yourself, “I’m done sitting around, it’s time to do something I can be proud of.”

-Now it’s time to pick a job and go after it.
+Now’s your chance to choose a job and do it.
 This list is the sign you’ve been waiting for.

-In fact, it’s the sign a lot of housewives might be waiting for too.
+In fact, it’s the sign lots of housewives and stay-at-home moms might be waiting for too.